far1023/helper-uuid-generator/README.md

 Codeigniter 3 helper for generating uuid

 # How to
+Simple first put `uuid_helper.php` file to application\helpers.
 You can easily add this helper to your autoload :
 ```
 // application\config\autoload.php
 $autoload['helper'] = array('uuid');